-Dr Stewart Washer reverted to a non-executive director role from 28 February 2017.
 The key terms and conditions of the appointment of Dr Stewart Washer as non-executive director are formalised in an appointment letter and are as follows:

-- A fee of \$50,000 p.a inclusive of statutory superannuation. - The appointment may be terminated if Dr Washer gives notice of resignation and the appointment may be terminated immediately if Dr Washer becomes disqualified or prohibited by law from being or acting as a director or from being involved in the management of a company.
+- A fee of \$50,000 per annum inclusive of statutory superannuation. - The appointment may be terminated if Dr Washer gives notice of resignation and the appointment may be terminated immediately if Dr Washer becomes disqualified or prohibited by law from being or acting as a director or from being involved in the management of a company.

-The key terms of appointment of Dr John Chiplin are formalised in an appointment letter, the key terms and conditions of which are:
+The key terms and conditions of appointment of Dr John Chiplin are formalised in an appointment letter and are as follows:

-- A fee of \$50,000 p.a (not subject to GST). - The appointment letter may be terminated immediately by the Company if Dr Chiplin becomes disqualified or is prohibited by law from being or acting as a director or from being involved in the management of a company.
+- A fee of \$50,000 per annum (not subject to GST). - The appointment letter may be terminated immediately by the Company if Dr Chiplin becomes disqualified or is prohibited by law from being or acting as a director or from being involved in the management of a company.

-The key terms of appointment of Dr Kilian Kelly are formalised in an employment agreement and are as follows:
+The key terms and conditions of appointment of Dr Kilian Kelly are formalised in an employment agreement and are as follows:

-- Effective 1 July 2017, a salary of \$283,250 p.a inclusive of statutory superannuation.
-During the financial year 2017, Dr Kelly was paid a salary of \$275,000 p.a inclusive of statutory superannuation. - The right to participate in the Company's equity-based incentive scheme and an incentive payment of up to 10% of the annual salary and based on attainment of agreed performance indicators. - The Company may (but is not bound) pay additional performance based remuneration. - The contract may be terminated by either party providing 3 months' notice.
+- Effective 1 July 2018, a salary of \$300,000 per annum inclusive of statutory superannuation.
+During the financial year 2018, Dr Kelly was paid a salary of \$283,250 per annum inclusive of statutory superannuation. - The right to participate in the Company's equity-based incentive scheme and an incentive payment of up to 10% of the annual salary and based on attainment of agreed performance indicators. - The Company may (but is not bound to) pay additional performance-based remuneration. - The contract may be terminated by either party providing 3 months' notice.

 Mr Peter Webse's services as non-executive director and Company Secretary are provided through Platinum Corporate Secretariat Pty Ltd ("Platinum").
 Platinum is paid a fee of \$50,000 (exc.
-GST) p.a for the provision of Mr Webse's services as a Non-Executive Director.
+GST) per annum for the provision of Mr Webse's services as a non-executive director.
 A consultancy agreement was entered into with Platinum, commencing 3 April 2012, for the provision of company secretarial services at a fee of \$4,000 (exc.
 GST) per month plus additional services charged at a rate of \$250 per hour as agreed from time to time.
 The agreement is subject to 2 months' notice of termination.